ysharma1126/EAD_Attack/README.md

 To generate best-case, average-case, and worst-case statistics, add "-tg 9" to command.

-For computational efficiency, maximize the batch size and fix the 'initial_constant' (ex - 1e+1), setting the number of binary search steps to 1.
+For computational efficiency, maximize the batch size and fix the 'initial_constant' to a large value, setting the number of binary search steps to 1.

 The following are some examples of attacks: